jdortiz/rust-jobs/Design.md

 the kind of jobs a user can launch.
 A user owns the `Job`s it creates.

 Access to the data and output of a job as well as the ability to stop it, are restricted to the owner of the job.
-If we were using a JWT, I would store the id contained (and signed) in the token, in the `owner` field of the `Job`.
-In this simplified version, the token in the header of the request must match the `owner` of the `Job`.
+All of the `Job` methods include an argument (`as_user`) that is filled with the user id contained (and signed) in the JWT token.
+In each operation, the value is compared with the owner attribute to grant access.
 #### Other Considerations ####

 Using UUIDs for the jobs provides an extra layer of confidentiality.